prime-slam/evops-page/content/data/real-lidar.md

 authors = ["Best team in world"]
 +++

-Our real LIDAR point cloud dataset is based on the KITTI dataset.
+Our real LIDAR point cloud dataset is based on the KITTI dataset, 00 frame.
 It's the standard one for LiDAR odometry/SLAM evaluation and contains statistics on a vast slice of SOTA methods.

 Additionally, it was extended with semantic labels in the SemanticKITTI.